-Welcome again to the home of Healthy Recipes & list of dishes, Today i will guide you how to make “Peanut Noodles” I made this Delicious recipe a few days ago, and I absolutely loved it and enjoyed it with my family.
+Welcome again to the home of Easy Healthy Recipes on Budget & Easy Healthy dessert on Budget, Today i will guide you how to make “Peanut Noodles”.
+I made this Delicious recipe a few days ago, and I absolutely loved it and enjoyed it with my family.
 It came out very tasty and flavorful.

 - “john” : Great base recipe.
 As with most people who gave four or five stars, I tinkered with the proportions.
 That’s not a problem with the recipe, just an issue of personal tastes and preferences.
 Here are the quantities I used: 8 ounces spaghetti 1 bunch green onions, sliced (white parts only) (for the onions, I had access to spring bermuda onions which worked very well) 1 tablespoon sesame oil 1 tablespoon minced fresh ginger root 2 cloves garlic, minced 1/3 + 2 TBS cup peanut butter 1/8 cup soy sauce 1/3 cup hot water 1 tablespoon cider or rice) vinegar 1 teaspoon white sugar 1/4 teaspoon crushed red pepper flakes (I used a couple pinches of cayenne pepper powder) I reduced the amount of soy because 1/4 cup seemed like too much sodium for me.
 I also tripled the ginger (1 TBS instead of 1 tsp) because I like a good, strong ginger flavor and it really turned out well.
 I also increased the water from 1/4 to 1/3 cup since I reduced the amount of liquid when I decreased the soy sauce.
 I also added a couple cloves of minced garlic which I added to the oil/onions with the ginger.
 As I alluded to before, the sign of a truly good recipe is one that can be easily altered to suit individual preferences!
 Very happy with this recipe.